amrfhn/digicraft-revamp/README.md

-# Webpack 5 Template For FE Development
+# Webpack 5 and 4 Template For FE Development

 A Webpack setup with Vue framework, Bootstrap 5, Jquery, and Twig compiler.